” MOM’S DREAMS “

 Mom Grimmic was an absolutely wonderful mother to her three sons.
 She was a typical mother looking woman of that era.
 She was about five foot two inches tall, dark curly hair; she had warm adoring eyes full of love, and was of a medium built.
 Her clothes were fashionable, but not necessarily trendy, she was very soft and warm to the touch, but a bit of a “Tom Boy” at the same time.
 Both Mr. and Mrs. Grimmic doted over their boys.
 Mom was kind, loving, patient and nurturing with her sons, but she was something else too.
 She was also the one that frequently made their lives miserable too.

-You see, Mom was a psychic dreamer, on an almost daily basis she kept ruining their lives with her dreams, especially the bad ones.
+You see, Mom was what was called a psychic dreamer.
+On an almost daily basis she kept ruining their lives with her dreams, especially the bad ones.
 To Mom whatever she dreamed was gospel and ruled the entire family’s lives.
 The men in her life, Dad and the three boys, never knew what to expect next from her.
 All three boys had to deal with Mom and her dreams from their earliest memories, and it had gotten considerably worse as each of them entered their mid to late teens.
 As each of the boys started dating, driving and working is when Mom’s dreams kicked into hyper drive.

 So, let’s back up and take a closer look at Mom’s life and dreams from an early age.
 Since we are talking about Mom’s years before she became Mom, I suppose that this is the appropriate time to introduce you to Velma.
-Mom’s real name.
+This was the name that Mom claimed as her real name.

 To better understand Velma’s behavior regarding dreams, one must understand that her mother was also a psychic dreamer and encouraged Velma to pursue her gift.
 Velma’s mother actually encouraged Velma to the point of being reckless in most people’s opinions.
 Whatever Velma dreamed; her mother condoned her doing.
-Velma and her mother had a discussion at a reasonably early age regarding her gift and the responsibility that Velma had to not misquote or take advantage of her dreams or the people in them, so luckily, Velma was mature and responsible in her attitudes about her dreams.
+Velma and her mother had a discussion at a reasonably early age regarding her gift and the responsibility that Velma had to not misquote or take advantage of her dreams or the people in them.
+Luckily, Velma was mature for her age and responsible in her attitudes about her dreams.

 Velma was born in 1929.
 It was a different world back then.
 A simpler time as far as technology was concerned, but a more regimental world too.
 Men and women had much more defined sets of rules to fill and there were set expectations about their place in society.
 Boys were boys, and girls were girls, and they never set foot in the others role.
 Men went out and made the money, and women stayed home and raised the children, cooked the meals, did the laundry, and watched soap operas once TV came into being.
+Education, for most women was down played as being of very limited importance.
 There were, of course, a few exceptions regarding working outside of the home, especially after WWII.

 Velma’s first psychic dreams began in kindergarten (1934).
 Velma had lain down to take her mandatory nap, and began dreaming.
 When the teacher woke the children from their naps Velma walked over to the window and shut it.
 Mrs. Simpson told Velma it was too hot to close the window and ordered her to open it back up.
 Velma refused because she had dreamed that some child was going to fall out, of course, Mrs. Simpson told Velma that her fears were nonsense.
 About thirty seconds later a blood curdling scream was heard from one of the other elementary classes.
 A young boy had fallen out of the second story window while the teacher had gone to the restroom.